consultingmikus-hue/ThesisMobilityAgentSimulation-Replication/README.md

 This repository contains the complete simulation framework, experimental scripts, analysis reports, and supporting material used throughout the thesis.

-The project implements an agent-based simulation (ABM) of a ride-hailing platform to investigate how interacting autonomous decision mechanisms, including pricing, forecasting, rebalancing, and governance, and their effects on system stability, operational performance, and spatial dynamics.
+The project implements an agent-based simulation (ABM) of a ride-hailing platform to investigate how interacting autonomous decision mechanisms—including pricing, forecasting, rebalancing, and governance—influence system stability, operational performance, and spatial dynamics.

-The repository enables reproduction of the reported simulation results and provides an interactive dashboard for exploring the model under different scenarios.
+The repository enables full reproduction of the reported simulation results and provides an interactive dashboard for exploring the model under different scenarios.

 ---